Aldine Press: After 1515

-Aldus Manutius died on February 6, 1515.
-Following his death the firm was run by Andrea Torresani and his daughter, Maria, the widow of Aldus Manutius.
+Manutius died on February 6, 1515.
+Following his death, the firm was run by Torresani and his daughter Maria, the widow of Manutius.
 The name of the press was changed in 1508 to "In the House of Aldus and Andrea Torresano," and kept this name until 1529.
 In 1533, Paulus Manutius managed the firm, starting it up again and changing its name to "Heirs of Aldus and Andrea Torresano".
 In 1539, the imprint changed to "Sons of Aldo Manuzio".
 In 1567, Aldus Manutius the Younger (grandson of Aldus Manutius) took over and maintained the business until his death.

 Publications

 A partial list of publications from the Aldine Press, cited from Aldus Manutius: A Legacy More Lasting than Bronze.